Newton-Cotes Graph Neural Networks: On the Time Evolution of Dynamic Systems: Related Works

-Recently, some methods considering physical symmetry and Euclidean equivariance have been proposed and achieved state-of-the-art performance in modeling system dynamics~\cite{EGNN1,EGNN2,EGNN3,RF,EGNN,GMN,SEGNN}.
+\paragraph{Equivariant Graph Neural Networks} Recent methods considering physical symmetry and Euclidean equivariance have achieved state-of-the-art performance in modeling system dynamics~\cite{EGNN1,EGNN2,EGNN3,RF,EGNN,GMN,SEGNN}.
 Specifically, \cite{EGNN1,EGNN2,EGNN3} force the translation equivariance, but the rotation equivariance is overlooked.
 TFN~\cite{TensorFieldNetwork} further leverages spherical filters to achieve rotation equivariance.
 SE(3) Transformer ~\cite{SE3Transformer} proposes to use the Transformer~\cite{Transformer} architecture to model 3D cloud points directly in Euclidean space.
 EGNN~\cite{EGNN} simplifies the equivariant graph neural network and make it applicable in modeling system dynamics.
 GMN~\cite{GMN} proposes to consider the physical constraints (e.g., sticks and hinges sub-structures) widely existed in systems, which achieves the state-of-the-art performance while maintaining the same level of computational cost.
 SEGNN~\cite{SEGNN} extends EGNN with steerable vectors to model the covariant information among nodes and edges.
 Note that, not all EGNNs are designed to reason system dynamics, but the best-performing ones (e.g., EGNN~\cite{EGNN} and GMN~\cite{GMN}) in this sub-area usually regard the velocity $\rvv$ as an important feature.
 These methods can be set as the backbone model in \ourapp, and the models themselves belong to the basic \ourapp (0).

+\paragraph{Neural Ordinary Differential Equations} The neural ordinary differential equation (neural ODE) methods~\cite{NeuralODE,GDE} parameterize ODEs with neural layers and solve them by numerical solvers such as 4th order Runge-Kutta.
+These solvers are originally designed for numerical integration.
+Our work draws inspiration from numerical integration algorithms, where the integrand is known only at certain points.
+The goal is to efficiently approximate the integral to desired precision.
+Neural ODE methods repeatedly perform the numerical algorithms on small internals to obtain the numerical solution.
+Therefore, it may be feasible to iteratively perform our method to solve problems in neural ODEs.